komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 ### Cat Cafe

 The [cat cafe](https://goo.gl/maps/7sNwc8pU1BAJYg9W9) we went to actually has pretty good food, and a fair number of cats.
 It's kind of expensive, but you can hang out there for hours just chillin with cats, so it's pretty worth it.
+For a place like this, it's a good idea to make a reservation for a big group.

 {{< figure src="cat1.JPG" alt="Cat in the cat cafe" caption="The cats will get up in your shit without hesitation." >}}
 {{< figure src="cat2.JPG" alt="Colette petting a cat" caption="" >}}